-CSS services are coordinated with other community based programs and may include referrals to other agencies for Meals on Wheels, Adult Day Programs, Nursing, and Home care.
-Most of these referrals are not coordinated via the Community Care Access Centres (CCAC).
-The CSS team uses the common assessment tool that is used by all Community Support Services in the Province of Ontario.
+CSS services are coordinated with other community based programs and may include referrals to other agencies and programs such as Meals on Wheels, Adult Day Programs, Nursing, and Home Care.
+The CSS team uses the Common Assessment Tool that is used by all Community Support Services in the Province of Ontario.
 This enables us to make better service plans for our clients.
 The majority of our sites use the InterRAI Screener Tool.
-The following support services are available to help people continue to live a full and independent life in their home community:
+The following support services are available to help Métis and other Indigenous people across Ontario continue to live full and independent lives in their home communities.

-Regular visits and phone calls, based on client wishes, help to provide support for isolated or ill clientele while ensuring their health and safety.
-Regular contact is made through visits by MNO staff or volunteers are arranged by CSS Coordinators.
+- Friendly Visits — One of the services that we offer through the CSS Program is friendly visits.
+This means that we provide clients with regular visits and phone calls, based on client wishes, to help to provide support for isolated or ill clientele while ensuring their health and safety.
+Through this service regular contact will be made through visits by MNO staff and volunteers as arranged by CSS Coordinators.

-CSS services can always use volunteer drivers, especially drivers in some of the outlying areas.
-If you are interested in becoming a volunteer driver please contact your closest CSS site and start the application process.
-All volunteers need to submit copies of their driver’s licence, insurance and a criminal background check for vulnerable populations.
-Expenses for mileage, meals or the pre-approved flat rate are reimbursed.
+The CSS Program can always use more volunteer drivers, especially in some of the outlying areas.
+If you are interested in becoming a volunteer driver please contact the MNO’s Program and Services Manager Amanda Desbiens by email at Samc@metisnation.org and 226-750-9169.
+All volunteers will need to submit copies of their driver’s licence, insurance, and a criminal background check for vulnerable populations.
+Expenses for mileage, meals, or the pre-approved flat rate will be reimbursed.